chenh19/moyu/README.md

 bash <(wget -qO- https://raw.githubusercontent.com/chenh19/moyu/main/moyu.sh)
 ```

-- You will be asked to specify an online script to moyu, such as:
+- You will be asked to specify a github script to moyu, such as:
 ```
 https://raw.githubusercontent.com/chenh19/BRStudio/master/BRStudio.R
 ```